 This post contains affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 As an Amazon Associate that means I earn from qualifying purchases.
 Please read the full disclosure for more information.

-Fluorescent lighting that is so popular in offices and many buildings can be a trigger for migraine attacks.
+Fluorescent lighting which is so popular in offices and many buildings can be a trigger for migraine attacks.
 Healthline explains that because fluorescent light is pulsing it is likely a migraine trigger.
 This makes sense due to their further explanation that pulsing or flickering lights can cause a migraine as well.
 This can take some creativity to avoid.
 There are some ways to do this.
 Lamps can be your best friend.
-I am a teacher and in my classroom I use lamps with light bulbs that are migraine friendly instead of the fluorescent lights.
-This could be great if you have a home office or smaller office/work setting as well.
+I am a teacher and in my classroom, I use lamps with light bulbs that are migraine friendly instead of the fluorescent lights.
+This could be great if you have a home office or a smaller office/work setting as well.

-The National Headache Institute says that bulbs that are within a 2700 Kelvin range are better for migraine sufferers.
+The National Headache Institute says that bulbs that are within the 2700 Kelvin range are better for migraine sufferers.
 These are the bulbs I have in all my lamps.
-Once I had one burn out and made the mistake of thinking I would temporarily use a “regular” one I had from before.
+Once I had one burnout and made the mistake of thinking I would temporarily use a “regular” one I had from before.
 Big mistake.
 I noticed an amazing difference and took it out immediately.
-I use the Relax bulbs and have found them to be much more compatible with a migraine friendly work environment.
+I use the Relax bulbs and have found them to be much more compatible with a “migraine-friendly” work environment.

-I have also recently added some green lighting to my room as research is showing that this is actually better for migraine sufferers.
+I have also recently added some green lighting to my room as research is showing that green light has benefits for people with migraine.
 They are said to actually reduce the pain.
 I am excited to see how this works out this year and will report back later.
 Even while setting up my classroom I have enjoyed the change.
 I have not actually had them on when I have had a migraine so that would be a new experience.
-Check out a picture below.
+Check out the picture below.

 Other Lighting Issues: Personal Experience Related to Work

-In the midst of it all there was an abundance of flashing lights.
-I do have epilepsy and this can be a trigger for seizures.
-Fortunately for me it hasn’t been.
-However, as the years have passed it seems flashing lights have just begun to bother me.
-They aren’t always a big deal, but it seems prolonged flashing bright lights are a big deal.
+In the midst of it all, there was an abundance of flashing lights.
+They have not always bothered me.
+However, as the years have passed that has changed.
+They aren’t always a big deal, but it seems the prolonged flashing of bright lights is a problem.
 It took a school picture day with cameras outside my door to alert me to this new trigger.
 That unintentionally sent me to the ER.
 That was unintentional and after that changes were made to prevent that from happening again.

 So How Do We Find the Best Lighting for the Office and Beyond?

 As I have also said in my personal examples compassion followed and I am not placing blame here.
 This is truly a matter of how we do better so that we can live better.
 I don’t want to leave big life events and I don’t want others to have to alter what they want to do either.
-How do we make both those things a reality?
+How do we make both of those things a reality?
 These are things to ponder and strive for together.
-I will be writing more about this topic in an upcoming post.
-Please return.

 Other Helpful Resources

-Self Magazine article on working with migraines.
-I was interviewed for this article!
-Read it here for some great tips.
+Self Magazine interviewed me on working with migraines Read it here for some great tips.

 Don’t Miss Future Stories and News

-We would also love to have you join our Facebook group on our contact page and follow me on Instagram.
+I would also love to have you join our Facebook group on our contact page and follow migraineroad on Instagram.
 You are also welcome to join our family by subscribing to our newsletter.
-If you missed it come back and click opt in:).